 The AC charger also depends on the Onboard EV Charger to control the charging speeds, with most Onboard EV Chargers in electronic vehicles accepting up to 7kW.

-An Off-Board Charger (OBC) in DC Charging
+An Off-Board EV Charger (OBC) in DC Charging

 DC chargers, also known as Level 3 or Fast EV chargers, have an off-board charger built that converts AC to DC in the chargers themselves; they are common in public stations and deliver power from 50 kW to over 350 kW and are known to bypass an electric vehicle’s Onboard EV Charger for faster charging.

-Onboard Charger Components
+Onboard EV Charger Components

-The Onboard Charger (OBC) in electric vehicles consists of four main printed circuit boards (PCBs) – Filter board, Power Supply Board, Control Board, and Driver Board, as shown in the image below:
+The Onboard EV Charger (OBC) in electric vehicles consists of four main printed circuit boards (PCBs) – Filter board, Power Supply Board, Control Board, and Driver Board, as shown in the image below:

-Onboard Charger Filter Board
+Onboard EV Charger Filter Board

 Also known as the EMI filter board, it filters out two types of Electromagnetic Interference (EMI) noise – Differential Mode (DM) and Common Mode (CM).
 DM noise is conducted on the line and neutral in opposite directions, while CM noise is conducted on both the line and neutral in the same direction.

-Onboard Charger Power Supply Board
+Onboard EV Charger Power Supply Board

 It comprises two parts – AC-DC and DC-DC.
 The AC-DC part, often called a rectifier, converts AC to DC and includes a Power Factor Correction (PFC) function to measure how efficiently electrical power is used.
-The DC-DC part converts DC to DC (either step up or down), maintaining a constant output voltage regardless of load current or variations in the supply voltage.

-Onboard Charger Control Board
+Onboard EV Charger Control Board

 The control board, consisting of a microcontroller (MCU), acts as the ‘brain’ and sends Pulse-Width Modulation (PWM) signals to the driver board.

-Onboard Charger Driver Board
+Onboard EV Charger Driver Board

 The driver board interfaces between the MCU and the gates/switches on the power supply board, driving them to open or close.